jandix/mediacloudr/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Updated the description as suggested by the CRAN maintainers.

+## Resubmission
+This is a resubmission.
+In this version I have:

 * Updated the package title as suggested by the CRAN maintainers.

 * Replaced a CRAN URL with canonical form.